School discipline: Within the classroom

-When disparities occur within the classroom they are often covert and passive meaning that instead of outwardly discriminating against a student because of their color teachers discreetly give fewer advantages to students of color.
+When disparities occur within the classroom they are often covert and passive.
+This means that instead of outwardly discriminating against a student because of their color teachers discreetly give fewer advantages to students of color.
 Examples of this could include counselors or teachers influencing students of color to take easier classes or to not attend four-year universities, and teachers not learning the correct way to pronounce student names.
-This can also include white students being given more chances before serious discipline, such as suspension or expulsion, is enacted.
+This can also include white students being given more chances before serious discipline is enacted, such as suspension or expulsion.
 According to a study published by the Association for Psychological Science, teachers often recognize second offenses in the classroom as the result of a pattern of wrongdoing when it comes to Black students while white students' offenses are often labeled as isolated incidents.

 Black girls

 While it has been proven that black boys in the U.S. tend to be disciplined more often and more severely, evidence also suggests that black girls experience more racial bias in their education.
 A research study conducted by the National Women's Law Center and the Education Trust observed that "Black girls are five times more likely than white girls to be suspended at least once and four times as likely as white girls to be arrested at school."
 The racial bias is compounded as girls also experience gender bias within the classroom, a phenomenon coined as educational inequality.
 Based on data published by The National Bureau of Economic Research on the short-term and long-term consequences of teachers' stereotypical biases, it was found that teacher biases have a positive effect on boys' achievements in class but have a negative effect on girls' achievements.
 This can have long-term consequences for the futures of Black girls as it can prevent them from enrolling in the advanced-level classes that are commonly required for STEM majors in college.